microsoft/ELL-PiClusterService/README.md

 The web app also needs to set the `RPI_APIKEY` environment, `index.js` expects this to be set and you can configure that using the Azure Portal under Application Settings.

-If you use Github deployment then pushing new bits is this simple:
+If you use Github deployment from "local git" then once you have configured the upstream azure git repo using the URL provided in the Deployment Trigger URL in the Azure Management Portal Properties for your App Service you can push new bits by simply pushing to the upstream repo:

 ```
 git push azure master